CALL TOLL FREE

 Canadadrugrehab.ca is a free online directory listing of alcohol and drug rehab programs and other addiction-related services located in Canada.

-Directory of Canada Alcohol and Drug Education and Prevention Programs
+Canadian Alcohol & Drug Education and Prevention Programs

 The following section provides links to drug and alcohol education and prevention.
 Several US-based websites are included.